-You will be supported for 3 years of full-time study to undertake a PhD, receive technical training at the University of Strathclyde, being enrolled in the PhD program of the Department under the supervision of Professor Thorsten Ackemann and Dr Paul Griffin.
+You will receive technical training at the University of Strathclyde, being enrolled in the PhD program of the Department under the supervision of Professor Thorsten Ackemann and Dr Paul Griffin.
 You will be enrolled in the graduate school of the Scottish Universities Physics Alliance (SUPA) and the Postgraduate Certificate in Researcher Professional Development of the University of Strathclyde.

-\ The successful candidate will receive a financial package consisting of a living allowance, a family allowance (where applicable) and a mobility allowance, according to the rules for Early Stage Researchers (ESRs).
+The successful candidate will receive a financial package consisting of a living allowance, a family allowance (where applicable) and a mobility allowance, according to the rules for Early Stage Researchers (ESRs).
 The minimum salary will be approximately £32,470.